Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Q: Can I use corn starch instead of soluble starch?
 What is soluble starch anyway?

-A: It is theoretically possible to do this experiment using corn starch - but it will be more difficult.
+A: It is theoretically possible to do this experiment using corn starch, but it will be more difficult.
 Starches are notoriously difficult to dissolve.
 In fact, starch is insoluble in cold water.
-Heat is required to change the starch's semi-crystalline structure so that some of the amylose molecules are more accessible, this in turn makes the starch soluble.
-Which means that one of the technical challenges in this project is the creation of a starch solution (corn starch dissolved in water) .
+Heat is required to change the starch's semi-crystalline structure so that some of the amylose molecules are more accessible; this in turn makes the starch soluble.
+This means that one of the technical challenges in this science project is the creation of a starch solution (corn starch dissolved in water).
 It also explains why the solution is made with hot water in the Procedure.

-If you do substitute corn starch for soluble starch you should make your starch solution up fresh every day of testing because the corn starch is more likely to fall out of solution over time.
+If you do substitute corn starch for soluble starch, you should make a fresh starch solution every day of testing because the corn starch is more likely to fall out of solution over time.

 Contact Us